milanthanujaguna/fizzbuzz_assignment/README.md

 Requirement:

-git
+* git

-Terraform
+* Terraform

-AWS account with an access-key (user must have full ECS EC2 and IAM permission)
+* AWS account with an access-key (user must have full ECS EC2 and IAM permission)

 How to implement

-clone the repository
+* clone the repository

-move the the directory
+* move the the directory

-run terraform init
+* run terraform init

-run terraform apply
+* run terraform apply

-provide access key details in the command line
+* provide access key details in the command line

 Note:You can use tfvar file option in terraform to pass the values when it's creation time.

-To See the out put. use the Loadbalancer DNS.
+To See the output. use the Load Balancer DNS.